 - Read stories that introduce a sense of time and people from the past.

 In Year 1 we learn about a variety of interesting and inspiring topics.
 The topics which have a strong Historical focus are ‘Our Planet and Beyond’ and ‘Step Back in Time.’

-During the ‘Space’ topic we look at significant events and individuals who have contributed to national and international achievements, eg: the first man in space (Yuri Gagarin) and the first man on the moon (Neil Armstrong).
+During the ‘Our Planet and Beyond’ topic we look at significant events and individuals who have contributed to national and international achievements, eg: the first man in space (Yuri Gagarin) and the first man on the moon (Neil Armstrong).

-During the topic ‘Time Travellers’ we will learn facts and information about Queen Victoria, and we’ll visit Holkham Hall and learn about a typical Victorian day.
+During the topic ‘Step Back in Time’ we will learn facts Victorian times, and we’ll visit Holkham Hall and learn about a typical Victorian day.
 On our visit we look back at the history of the building and families that lived there.
-When we learn about the Victorians, we research the industrial revolution and learn about a famous local person of national importance called Edith Cavell.
-In our cooking lessons we bake a traditional Victorian Sponge Cake.

-In Year 2 we learn about a variety of exciting and thought provoking topics.
+In Year 2 we learn about a variety of exciting, thought provoking topics.
 The topics which have a strong Historical focus are ‘Medieval Norwich’ and ‘Land and Sea’.

 Through the topic ‘Medieval Norwich’, we use a variety of sources to gather information including books, posters and the internet.

 Our work focuses on how people lived and we identify differences between the past and present.
-We visit Norwich Castle as part of our history studies to allow the children to experience a castle first hand.
+We visit Norwich Cathedral as part of our history studies.

 Our topic of ‘Air, Land and Sea’ includes work across lots of curriculum areas.
 In History we learn about Lord Admiral Nelson as he is a local figure in history.
 We also learn about the life of Monet and look at his famous artwork.